mKurrels/Google-Places/README.md

 # Google-Places

 Google-Places will add a google places searchable map to any element you want.
+The only requirement is jQuery.

 directions:
 * Add add-google-places.js to your project